What is violence, abuse and neglect?

 For services being provided in EDs, following medical triage, usual SAS/CPU patient journeys should be followed.

 If the patient expresses concern about attending an ED due to the risk of contracting COVID-19, or because they belong to a vulnerable group, services should provide the patient with information about the risks and benefits of presenting to an ED for a consultation.
-Patients should not be discouraged from attending a health service, including an ED, for a sexual assault or child protection medical and forensic consultation and VAN services should endeavor to put in place measures, including reasonable service modifications where appropriate, to support patients to access these services.
+Patients should not be discouraged from attending a health service, including an ED, for a sexual assault or child protection medical and forensic consultation and VAN services should endeavour to put in place measures, including reasonable service modifications where appropriate, to support patients to access these services.
+Further information is available in the Suggested Clinical Pathway – Offering Medical and Forensic Responses to Sexual Assault in the Context of COVID-19.

 Should crisis presentations to sexual assault services and child protection medical and forensic services which occur after-hours be held over until normal business hours as part of the response to COVID-19?